 Site rules are different to site licence conditions in that they are neither created nor enforced by the Council.
 They are a set of rules created by the site owner with which residents have to comply and whilst they may reflect the site licence conditions, they will also cover matters unrelated to licensing.
-The MHA13 amends the Mobile Homes Act 1983 and requires existing site rules to be updated and deposited with the local authority within a specified timescale.
+The MHA 2013 amended the Mobile Homes Act 1983 requiring that existing site rules be updated and deposited with the local authority within a specified timescale.